sscdelft/sscdelft.github.io/README.md

 *   Reduce the quality of photos, either by downscaling or by lowering the jpeg encoding quality.
 Several hundred kilobytes per photo should be enough.

+    To resize a set of photos to full HD resolution using *imagemagick*, use the following command:

+        for f in *.jpg; do
+            echo "$f"
+            convert "$f" -resize '1920x1080>' -quality 80 -interlace Plane "$f" done

+    Note: The photos will be overwritten!

 *   Place all photos of an event in a single directory, along with the thumbnails, see below.